conradz/wd-tap-test/README.md

 # wd-tap-test(1)

-Run TAP tests in the browser from your console using WebDriver.
-It uses a Selenium server to start and automate the browsers.
-The test file must output TAP-compatible output in the browser with `console.log`.
+Run [TAP](http://testanything.org/wiki/index.php/Main_Page) tests in the browser from your console using WebDriver.
+It uses a [Selenium Server](http://docs.seleniumhq.org/download/) to launch and automate the browsers.
+The test file must output TAP-compatible output when running in the browser with `console.log`.

-Note that you *must* have a Selenium server running to be able to start and automate the browsers.
+Note that you *must* have a Selenium Server running.

 ## Install